-Image courtesy of David Castillo Dominici at FreeDigitalPhotos.net – Used with permission.
+Image courtesy of David Castillo Dominici at FreeDigitalPhotos.net

-“Freak out stress” is that extreme short term stress associated with a very scary event, such as trying to ride a 60 foot wave, being called upon to try and make the game winning during a time out, meeting your boyfriend’s/girlfriend’s parents for the first time, being asked to give a keynote speech in front of a large audience on short notice, asking your boss for a raise, stepping into the cage with current world-champion MMA fighter in your weight class, etc.
+Freak out stress includes responding to such events and situations as, trying to ride a 60 foot wave, being called upon to try to make the game winning during a time out, meeting your boyfriend’s/girlfriend’s parents for the first time, being asked to give a keynote speech in front of a large audience on short notice, asking your boss for a raise, stepping into the cage with current world-champion MMA fighter in your weight class, etc.

 Housman cites a study by Firdhaus Dhabhar, a professor of Behavioral Science at Stanford University, that suggests that “freaking out in the face of danger supercharges the immune system, sending beneficial cells to places most likely to be injured, everything from the skin, the lungs, and the gut.
 Wound healing throughout the body is increased too and memory is improved.”